 cognoscenti please CONTACT MARK EDEN with a photo and the story behind your treasured acquisition.

 WHAT'S THE STORY GUV ' ? ~ In 1978 I travelled to America with John Butcher (Singer in my band Bordello) to tout tapes of the band around the L.A. record company offices.
 Unbelievably in those days you could literally walk in off the street unannounced and an A&R guy would actually sit down and take a listen.
-A drummer called Mike Owen who was lodging with me at home had a bother called Barry and he was drum roadie for the Average White Band based in L.A. at the height of their 'Pick Up The Pieces' fame.
+A drummer called Mike Owen who was lodging with me at home had a brother called Barry and he was drum roadie for the Average White Band based in L.A. at the height of their 'Pick Up The Pieces' fame.
 Barry's wife worked in the box office of the 'Roxy' theatre on Sunset Strip and she kindly gave us free passes to the club for the duration of our stay.
 She ALSO kindly gave me the above picture disc which had been the 'invitation' to watch the L.A. debut of an unknown band called Toto a few months earlier to mark the launch of their first hit 'Hold the Line'.
 Little did I know that 7 years later I'd spend 6 weeks on the road with my all time favourite band as they promoted their 5th studio album 'Isolation' across the Southern states of America.
 Even stranger is that in 1985 I returned to the Roxy to help out at a video shoot that John Parr shote there for one of his album tracks called 'Love Grammar' at ..
 Yup, you guessed it the Roxy .
 Funny old world innit ?

 WATCH the 'Love Grammar' video on YOU TUBE (the Roxy sequence is at 0' 53" and the video has an extended cameo by Parr's manager (and latterly co-manager of SEVEN) the legendary John Wolff